ECCC-MSC/open-data/docs/faq/readme_en.md

 This is why there is no icon or condition reported in the corresponding Citypage XML file.

-## Is it possible to access past observed air quality data and pollutant emission data used to calculate the Air Quality Health Index ?
+## Is it possible to access observed air quality data and pollutant emission data used to calculate the Air Quality Health Index ?

 In Canada, observed air quality data are generally produced by provinces and municipalities and collected by ECCC.
 This is true for both real-time and "official" data that are subject to detailed quality control and are usually published the following year.
 These official data are assembled in the [National Air Pollution Surveillance (NAPS)](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en) program, now on the ECCC data catalogue.

 Also, a number of Canadian stations are available in the U.S. [AirNow](https://www.airnow.gov/aqi-and-health/) database, and are also downloadable from the Open Project [OpenAQ](https://openaq.org/#/map?parameter=o3&_k=6p035e).
-On the other hand, ECCC only publishes observations in the form of the Air Quality Health Index, which can be found in the [MSC Datamart](../msc-data/aqhi/readme_aqhi_en.md).
+On the other hand, ECCC publishes observations and forecasts for the Air Quality Health Index, which can be found in [the MSC Datamart and the GeoMet-OGC-API geospatial web services](../msc-data/aqhi/readme_aqhi_en.md).

 Finally, the [National Pollutant Release Inventory](https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html) is available.
 Please note that polluting facilities are given considerable time to report their emissions, therefore the information is published more than one year after the current date, on an annual basis.